gkoulouras/Nullomers-Assessor/README.md

 --absolute-path-of-fasta-file       <str>   <mandatory>     A typical fasta file (either DNA or protein sequences) --absolute-path-of-nullomers-file   <str>   <mandatory>     A list of nullomers (without header) --threshold                         <dbl>   <mandatory>     A float number which indicates the threshold of
                                                             statistical correction.
-Nullomers with q-values
+Nullomers with corrected
-                                                            greater than the specified value are discarded --sequences                         <str>   <mandatory>     'DNA' for nucleotide sequences, 'PROT' for protein sequences --statistical-correction            <str>   <mandatory>     'BONF' for standard Bonferroni correction,
+                                                            p-values greater than the specified value are discarded --sequences                         <str>   <mandatory>     'DNA' for nucleotide sequences, 'PROT' for protein sequences --statistical-correction            <str>   <mandatory>     'BONF' for standard Bonferroni correction,